First-Year Pros Return to Train at Baylor Ballpark

 Mote took over as the Bears' primary pitching coach in 2012 and called pitches for a staff that posted a 3.08 ERA -- the best by a Baylor team since 1970, which was prior to the aluminum-bat era.
 The 2012 Bears finished 49-17 and won the Waco Regional, rebounding from an opening round loss to win four consecutive elimination games over three days.
 Mote coached two All-Americans, four All-Big 12 honorees, one Big 12 All-Freshman team selection and three 2012 MLB draft picks.

-He is credited with the dramatic turnaround made by Trent Blank, who entered the season with a 5.99 ERA in his first three seasons at Baylor.
+He was credited with the dramatic turnaround made by Trent Blank, who entered the season with a 5.99 ERA in his first three seasons at Baylor.
 Mote worked with Blank on changing his arm slot, and Blank earned All-America honors after posting an 11-1 record with a 2.23 ERA in 19 appearances in 2012.
 His 11 wins were the most by a Baylor pitcher since 2000, and he led the Big 12 in wins and ranked sixth in ERA.

 Mote returned to Baylor in 2009 after a three-year stint as assistant coach at Yavapai College in Arizona, which followed a three-season professional career.

-The Bears have advanced to NCAA Regional play in all four of Mote's seasons as assistant coach.
+The Bears have advanced to NCAA Regional play in four of Mote's six seasons as assistant coach.
 Baylor finished third in the 2009 Baton Rouge Regional, advanced to the championship rounds of the 2010 Fort Worth Regional and the 2011 Houston Regional and won the 2012 Waco Regional before coming up one win shy of a trip to the College World Series in the 2012 Waco Super Regional.

 A native of Kingman, Ariz., Mote played at Baylor during the 2001 season.
 He began his collegiate career at Yavapai College, where he twice led the Roughriders to ACCAC conference championships and was named a Junior College All-American in 1999.
 Mote spent his junior season at the University of Arizona before transferring to Baylor for his senior campaign.